 Venelin Kokalov is the studio’s Design Principal and Principal-in-Charge.
-For over two decades he, together with firm founder Bing Thom, has lead the practice with exceptional designs and a rich, distinctive visual language.
-The commitment to design excellence has been recognized by numerous awards and honours.
+Having worked closely with the firm’s founder, Bing Thom, for more than two decades, Venelin now leads the practice, creating exceptional designs and a rich, distinctive visual language.
+His passion and commitment to design excellence have been recognized with numerous awards and honours – within Canada and internationally.

-Trained in both architecture and structural engineering with a background strongly rooted in traditional craftsmanship, Venelin is able to seamlessly weave together established and contemporary technologies in innovative ways.
-Acknowledged for his intuition and sensitivity to forms, space, and composition he has a unique ability to make architecture work, make it meaningful, and above all make it beautiful.
+Trained in both architecture and structural engineering, with a background strongly rooted in traditional craftsmanship, Venelin is widely respected for seamlessly weaving together established and contemporary technologies in innovative ways.
+Acknowledged for his intuition and sensitivity to form, space, and composition, he demonstrates a unique ability to make architecture work, make it meaningful, and above all, make it beautiful.

-Under his direction, the studio won the prestigious international competitions for the Xiqu Opera House in Hong Kong and the University of Chicago Center in Hong Kong, home of the Booth School of Business.
-His work and passion can be seen in the completed Surrey City Centre Library, BC, Arena Stage in Washington, DC, the Tarrant County College in Fort Worth, Texas, and most recently the Guildford Aquatic Centre in Surrey.
-Venelin’s sculptural designs also graced the entrance of the BC-Canada House at the Beijing Olympics.
+Under Venelin’s direction, the studio won prestigious international competitions for the new Xiqu Opera House in Hong Kong and for the University of Chicago Center in Hong Kong, home of the Booth School of Business.
+His creative vision for design is evident in the completed Surrey City Centre Library in Surrey, BC, the Arena Stage in Washington, DC, the Tarrant County College in Fort Worth, Texas, and most recently the Guildford Aquatic Centre in Surrey, BC.

 - Shinobu HommaTechnical Principal604 682 1881Architect AIBC, AAA, MRAIC

 Shinobu Homma is Revery Architecture’s Technical Principal and oversees the design development, building envelope and construction documentation of Revery’s projects.
-Shinobu grew up in the Niigata Prefecture in Japan, in a house with traditional Japanese joinery, and received his Bachelor of Technology in Architecture degree at the Tokyo University of Science before immigrating to Canada in the early 1980’s.
+Shinobu grew up in the Niigata Prefecture in Japan, in a household that practised traditional Japanese joinery.
+He received his Bachelor of Technology in Architecture degree at the Tokyo University of Science before immigrating to Canada in the early 1980s.

 - Francis YanDirector852 3727 2368Architect AIBC, MRAIC, OAA, RIBA, HKIA, LEED AP

-Francis Yan has over thirty seven years of international experience in design, project and construction contract management and technical trouble-shooting.
-Francis worked for some of Hong Kong’s leading design firms before moving to Toronto in 1988.
-In 1991 He returned to Asia to spend six years working on the US$1.2 billion Singapore International Convention and Exhibition Project while at the same time completing his Master of Science in Project Management at the University of Singapore.
+Francis Yan brings nearly 40 years of international experience in design, project and construction contract management, and technical trouble-shooting.
+Francis worked for some of Hong Kong’s leading design firms before moving to Toronto in 1988 where he lived for three years.
+Returning to Asia In 1991, he spent the next six years working on the US $1.2 billion Singapore International Convention and Exhibition Centre project while at the same time completing his Master of Science in Project Management at the University of Singapore.

-Joining Revery Architecture in 1999, Francis excels in design, project management, delivery and construction administration and these attributes enables him to embrace the design concepts formulated by the design leads and carry through the design development, documentation, procurement and successful delivery of Revery’s largest and most complex and award winning projects.
+Joining the Hong Kong office of Revery (formerly Bing Thom Architects) in 1999, Francis excels in design, project management, delivery and construction administration – attributes that enable him to embrace design concepts formulated by the design leads and to carry through the design development, documentation, procurement and successful delivery of the studio’s largest, most complex, and award-winning projects.

-Francis served as Practice Consultant for the AIBC’s Practice Standards Consultation Service and was a member of the Institute’s Contracts Committee.
-An avid practitioner of Revery’s “Master Builder” approach to Architecture, Francis has built a strong relationship of collaboration with the local trades and was a member of the Canadian Design Build Institute between 2007 to 2013 where he introduced the firm’s “Designer Led Design Build Procurement Strategy” to its members at its 2007 Annual Conference.
+Francis has served as Practice Consultant for the AIBC’s Practice Standards Consultation Service and was a member of the Institute’s Contracts Committee.
+An avid practitioner of Revery’s “Master Builder” approach to architecture, Francis has established a successful relationship of collaborating with the local trades.
+Indeed, he was a member of the Canadian Design Build Institute from 2007 to 2013 and introduced the firm’s “Designer Led Design Build Procurement Strategy” to fellow members at the Institute’s 2007 Annual Conference.

-With Revery Architecture’s award of the Xiqu Centre project in Hong Kong, Francis is now living full-time in Hong Kong and is Managing Director of the Xiqu Centre project and Revery’s Hong Kong office.
-Francis is a Registered Architect in Hong Kong and a member of the Hong Kong Institute of Architects and had served as an Authorised Person (Architect) between 1984 and 1995.
+With Revery successfully awarded the Xiqu Centre project in Hong Kong, Francis currently lives full-time in Hong Kong where he is Managing Director of the Xiqu Centre project and Revery Architecture’s Hong Kong office.
+Francis is a Registered Architect in Hong Kong, a member of the Hong Kong Institute of Architects, and he served as an Authorized Person (Architect) between 1984 and 1995.

-With over 30 years of experience, Earle Briggs is one of Revery Architecture’s senior Project Directors.
-After training at Carlton University in Ottawa and subsequently working for a number of years in Toronto, Earle moved to the west coast in the early 1990s to take a position at Revery.
-Since then he has been responsible for a wide range of high profile projects around the world both with Revery Architecture and other prominent design firms.
-Earle has a particular expertise in the design and construction of complex cultural building types, coordinating diverse interest groups and delivering project with distinct design integrity.
+With over 30 years of experience, Earle Briggs is one of Revery’s senior Project Directors.
+After training at Carlton University in Ottawa and subsequently working for a number of years in Toronto, Earle moved to the West Coast in the early 1990s to take a position at Revery (formerly Bing Thom Architecture).
+Since then he has been responsible for a wide range of high profile projects around the world, both with Revery and other prominent design firms.
+Earle has particular expertise in the design and construction of complex cultural building types, coordinating diverse interest groups, and delivering projects with distinct design integrity.

-Notably, Earle has led teams on a number of significant performing arts projects, including: the Chan Centre for the Performing Arts, the Walt Disney Concert Hall, the Fisher Centre for the Performing Arts at Bard College, Novartis International Auditorium, La Maison Symphonique, St Catharines Performing Arts Centre and most recently the Xiqu Centre in Hong Kong.
-Earle’s calm working style and intense work ethic is legendary as he has ensured his projects maintain an even keel through all stages of the work.
+Notably, Earle has led teams on a number of significant performing arts projects, including: the Chan Centre for the Performing Arts, the Walt Disney Concert Hall, Fisher Centre for the Performing Arts at Bard College, Novartis International Auditorium, La Maison Symphonique, St. Catharines Performing Arts Centre and most recently the Xiqu Centre in Hong Kong.
+Earle’s calm working style and intense work ethic are legendary since he always ensures his projects maintain an even keel throughout all stages of the work.

 - Maria TangDirector, Finance604 682 1881 x204CA, CPA (Delaware, US)